This information courtesy of Crochet 'N' More

 Other than this, check off the rows as you go just as in a regular pattern.

-The following page offers hints on changing colors.
 It also has tips on how to carry old colors through as you add new colors:

 CHANGING COLORS